Raman-Raje/Netflix-Movie-Recommendation-/README.md

 matrices.
 Tried and tested various ML models to get minimum Root Mean Square.
 Best result was obtained for model with Matrix Factorization SVD with RMS value of 1.072

+## Observation:

+* All the models have tuned on 25k user dataset
+* Slight reduction in RMSE found for tuned models.
+* Best train result are found in case of knn_bsl_m with minimum rmse of 0.323167
+* Uavg and Mavg features found most important for most of the models.